 Timmie Lynn Webster

-When I first started teaching, my goal was to make it ten years.
-Well, this year, I hit a dozen….12 years at Lincoln Academy, and I have absolutely loved every minute of it!
+This will be my fifteenth year at Lincoln Academy, and I have absolutely been thrilled with the wonderful students here.
 It really has been more than I ever dreamed of!
 I am looking forward to next year already and am so grateful to have the opportunity to be at such a wonderful school.
-My husband and I have five amazing children, two terrific son-in-laws, an incredible daughter-in-law, and eight adorable grandchildren!
+My husband and I have 5 amazing children, 2 terrific son-in-laws, an incredible daughter-in-law, and 9 adorable grandchildren!
 (Ok, I might be a bit biased).
 My greatest joy in life centers on time spent with my family.
 We love doing many things together, including camping, four wheeling, traveling, fishing, and playing volleyball.
 I love holidays and like to spend a lot of time preparing for them.
 I enjoy being creative and love to use this within the classroom.